Results tagged ‘ Rogers Centre ’

 He was very entertaining to watch, and while the Jays weren’t quite as exciting (what with their four hits and all), they still managed a 3-1 win:

-When I got back to my hotel, I snapped this shot of the city, which shows the Air Canada Centre and plenty of traffic given that the two teams playing just a few blocks from each other:
+When I got back to my hotel, I snapped this shot of the city, which shows the Air Canada Centre and plenty of traffic given that the two teams play just a few blocks from each other:

 All in all, it was two awesome days for me and I’m glad to have visited Rogers Centre again.
 My next trip will be the opposite of a quick two-day event to familiar territory.
 I’m just putting the finishing touches on it, but I can tell you it will likely begin May 17.
 I’ll have details soon.
 Thanks for reading!